Measurement, self-similarity, and TNT equivalence of blasts from exploding wires: Shock wave radius, TNT equivalence, and upscaling

 \section{Shock wave radius, TNT equivalence, and upscaling}

-Several representations of a `universal' relationship relating the energy (or mass) of explosives with the resulting blast parameters exist.
-Two of the most common approaches are (1) the shock wave radius versus arrival time concept ($D-t_A$, \citep{hargather2023comparison}) and (2) the TNT equivalence factor \citep{esparza1986blast}.
+Several representations of a ``universal'' relationship relating the energy (or mass) of explosives with the resulting blast parameters exist.
+Two of the most common approaches are (1) the shock wave radius versus arrival time concept ($D-t_{\textrm{A}}$, \citep{hargather2023comparison}) and (2) the TNT equivalence factor \citep{esparza1986blast}.

-The $D-t_A$ relationship allows for the comparison of shock wave profiles generated by different explosives, and facilitates the computation of the shock wave velocity and of the energy.
-Following \cite{hargather2023comparison}, we compute the $D-t_A$ profiles of shock waves driven by exploding wires and compare them with those produced by a range of conventional high explosives, including PETN, TNT, and C4.
-This comparison is shown in Figure \ref{fig:D_tA}, where inset (a) displays the profiles of different explosives, and inset (b) focuses on the profile region specific to exploding wires.
+The $D-t_{\textrm{A}}$ relationship allows for the comparison of shock wave profiles generated by different explosives, and facilitates the computation of the shock wave velocity and of the energy.
+Following \cite{hargather2023comparison}, we compute the $D-t_{\textrm{A}}$ profiles of shock waves driven by exploding wires and compare them with those produced by a range of conventional high explosives, including PETN, TNT, and C4.
+This comparison is shown in Figure \ref{fig:D_tA}.
 Note that we show the mean value of the arrival time (over three identical experiments), for each energy level.

-The $D-t_A$ profiles from the exploding wires, like those of most conventional explosives, lie on the region of supersonic shock waves, indicating that the exploding wire technique enables to obtain shock waves with Mach number $M_s>1$, in particular, $1.07 \leq M_s\leq 1.8$.
+The $D-t_{\textrm{A}}$ profiles from the exploding wires, like those of most conventional explosives, lie on the region of supersonic shock waves, indicating that the exploding wire technique enables to obtain shock waves with Mach number $M_{\textrm{s}}>1$, in particular, $1.07 \leq M_{\textrm{s}}\leq 1.8$.
 The shock profiles produced by exploding wires are comparable to those generated by the detonation of 1 g of PETN, despite a different dependency of the shock velocity on the shock wave radius (slope of the curve).

-For completeness, it is worth noting that, following the work of \citet{hargather2023comparison}, the $D-t_A$ curves can also be expressed in terms of dimensionless radius and time.
-Although such a comparison could offer an alternative method for calculating the blast energy, this is beyond the scope of the current study and is reserved for future work.
+For completeness, it is worth noting that, following the work of \citet{hargather2023comparison}, the $D-t_{\textrm{A}}$ curves can also be expressed in terms of dimensionless radius and time.
+Although such a comparison could offer an alternative method for computing the blast energy, this is beyond the scope of the current study and is reserved for future work.